Propane LPG Tank Fill Telemetry

 }

 }Two alert types are defined: low_fill (fill percentage dropped below fill_alert_pct) and high_consumption (smoothed daily consumption rate has exceeded consumption_alert_gal_per_day for consumption_alert_streak consecutive sample cycles, default 3, to debounce transient spikes from ADC jitter or post-refill noise).
 A third synthetic type, sensor_fault, fires when the transmitter current is outside the valid 4-20 mA window — open-circuit or short on the current loop.
-All three use the same tank_alert.qo Notefile with sync:true so they bypass the daily outbound window and arrive at the dealer's dispatch system within the Notecard's session-establishment window (typically well under 60 seconds in good cellular coverage; see the NOTE-MBGLW datasheet for authoritative timing figures).
+All three use the same tank_alert.qo Notefile with sync:true so they bypass the daily outbound window and arrive at the dealer's dispatch system within the Notecard's session-establishment window (typically well under 60 seconds in good cellular coverage, and minutes when the unit is operating over the Skylo satellite link; see the NOTE-NBGLWX datasheet for authoritative figures).

 Satellite alert latency.
-On NTN satellite sites (Starnote for Skylo), sync:true does not eliminate latency — the alert must wait for an available satellite pass, and Skylo's network duty-cycle rules constrain how often sessions can be opened.
-Treat satellite alert latency as minutes to hours, not seconds.
-The session energy profile is also materially different from LTE Cat-1 bis; the Mojo current figures in §9 do not apply to satellite sessions.
-Validate alert timing and solar/battery sizing separately for satellite deployments using the Satellite Best Practices guide before commissioning.
+When Notecard for Skylo is operating over the satellite (NTN) link, sync:true does not eliminate latency — the alert must wait for an available satellite pass, and Skylo's network duty-cycle rules constrain how often sessions can be opened.
+Treat satellite alert latency as minutes, not seconds.
+The session energy profile over satellite also differs from a cellular session; the cellular Mojo current figures in §9 do not directly apply to satellite sessions.
+Validate alert timing and solar/battery sizing separately for sites expected to operate over satellite, using the Satellite Best Practices guide before commissioning.

 Low-power strategy

 Between samples, the Cygnet is cut entirely. loop() runs one sample cycle, then serializes state into the Notecard's flash via NotePayloadSaveAndSleep, which internally calls card.attn to cut host power for sample_interval_min × 60 seconds.
-The Notecard itself idles at ~18 µA between cellular wakes (NOTE-MBGLW Cell+WiFi published idle figure; cellular-only Notecard SKUs idle at ~8 µA, use the correct figure for this SKU).
+Notecard for Skylo itself idles at ~8 µA between network sessions (NOTE-NBGLWX published idle figure), regardless of which radio it last used.
 On the next scheduled wake the host enters setup(), calls NotePayloadRetrieveAfterSleep to rehydrate state (including the running consumption history and alert cooldown timestamps), then hands off to loop() for the next sample cycle.

 This structure matters beyond battery life.
 Because sampling lives in loop(), the same code path runs on every iteration — both after a hardware power-cut (deep-sleep field mode) and after the bench delay() fallback (USB-powered mode).
 The behavior you observe on the bench is the behavior you'll see in the field.